UK Fin Lab

 Important note

 This calculator provides an estimate of gross pay before deductions.
 It does not include income tax, National Insurance, pension contributions, salary sacrifice, unpaid breaks, bonuses or employer-specific payroll rules.
-Actual pay may differ depending on your contract and payroll setup.
+Actual pay may differ depending on your contract, overtime policy and payroll setup.

 Use the UK Fin Lab overtime calculator